-The Company is the lessee under ground, air rights, garage and office lease agreements for certain of its properties, all of which qualify as operating leases as of December 31, 2020.
+The Company is the lessee under ground, air rights, garage and office lease agreements for certain of its properties, all of which qualify as operating leases as of December 31, 2021.
 The leases typically provide multi-year renewal options to extend the term as lessee at the Company's option.
 Option periods are included in the calculation of the lease obligation liability only when options are reasonably certain to be exercised.

-In calculating the Company's lease obligations under the various leases, the Company uses discount rates estimated to be equal to what the Company would have to pay to borrow on a collateralized basis over a similar term, for an amount equal to the lease payments, in a similar economic environment.
+In calculating the Company's lease obligations, the Company uses discount rates estimated to equal what the Company would have to pay to borrow on a collateralized basis over a similar term, for an amount equal to the lease payments, in a similar economic environment.

-The following table includes information regarding the Company's leases for which it is the lessee, as of December 31, 2020, for each of the next five calendar years and thereafter (in thousands):
+The following table includes information regarding the Company's leases for which it is the lessee, as of December 31, 2021, for each of the next five calendar years and thereafter (in thousands):

-Total Futura Lassa Payments
+Total Future Lease Payments